KHemanthRaju/Mars-Visit-Application/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-Built using ReactJS

-Features Included:
+**Features Included:**
+1. Users will be able to fill out the application.
+2. Should fill all the required fields for successful submission.
-1. Multi-Stage Application Forms
+3. Multi-Stage Application Forms
-2. Form Validation
+4. Form Validation
-3. Implement navigation buttons to move between form stages.
+5. Implement navigation buttons to move between form stages.
-4. Light-Dark Theme (extra feature)
+6. Light-Dark Theme (extra feature)
-5. Unit Tests using Jest
+7. Unit Tests using Jest
-6. Responsive website (would work for small, medium and large screens)
+8. Responsive website (would work for small, medium and large screens)

-Features to be planned in the future:
+**Features to be planned in the future:**
+1. Timer
+2. Use React-Toastify instead of Alert message

 **Deployment:**

 Deployed the application in [Netlify](https://www.netlify.com/).

-// In progress

 **Results:**